shawnjburke/py_guide/docs/_sources/python_best_practices/project_documentation_matters.rst.txt

 the code clearly in a way that documents that structure.
 It's a balance Padawan, chill out and let this documentation guide you [#footnote-01]_.

+PS - You, in six months, could very well be the next developer.
+Wondering, WTF was I doing in with this code...

 #########################
 Setup Documentation Now
 #########################

 If you don't setup documentation of your code up front, you won't do it later.
 Corollary: Unless you're being paid to by something like selling the company; at which time doing this is a soul crushing pia.
 Set it up now